ry-edwards/BabelPlugins/README.md

 ```

 ### UnreadableNames Plugin
-The UnreadableNames plugin show hot to implement a simple renaming service.
+The UnreadableNames plugin show how to implement a simple renaming service.
 The service generates unique names varing randomly the characted case of a fixed-lenght name.

 **Usage:**